 Making and selling guns and ammunition is a lucrative business for U.S. firearms companies, which will earn nearly $1 billion in profit this year, according to the market research firm IBISWorld. -Huffington Post, Dec 12, 2012

 This article was originally posted in 2013 after the Sandy Hook massacre by Adam Lanza.
 Everything here still applies today after Nikolas Cruz’s senseless killings in a Florida school.
 Early reports indicate that mental illness and possibly psychotropic drugs also played a role in this needless tragedy.
-What is wrong with having armed people in schools to protect children?
-Makes no sense to me not to.

 Later in the same article they revised the figures slightly downward: